MekS1k/-kanban-system/README.md

-# kanban

-# project link -  kanban-system.vercel.app
+## How this web application look like -  kanban-system.vercel.app

 ## Project setup